 Our Audit Committee's policy is to pre-approve all audit and permissible non-audit services provided by our independent registered public accounting firm.
 These services may include audit services, audit-related services, tax services and other services.
 Pre-approval is generally provided for up to one year, and any pre-approval is detailed as to the particular service or category of services.
-The Audit Committee has delegated to its Chair pre-approval authority of up to \$500,000, provided that any such decisions are required to be reported to the Audit Committee at its next regularly scheduled meeting.
+The Audit Committee has delegated to its Chair pre-approval authority subject to predefined financial limits set by the Audit Committee, provided that any such decisions are required to be reported to the Audit Committee at its next regularly scheduled meeting.
 The independent registered public accounting firm and management are required to periodically report to the Audit Committee regarding the extent of services provided by the independent registered public accounting firm in accordance with this pre-approval, and the fees for the services performed to date.
 The Audit Committee also may pre-approve particular services on a case-by-case basis.